 I am currently a Postdoctoral Fellow and Adjunct Assistant Professor in the Department of Geography and Environmental Management at the University of Waterloo, ON, Canada within the Wetland soils and Greenhouse Gas Exchange Lab (check out the lab twitter here)

-I’m a PhD researcher at the University of Sheffield with collaborative links with San Diego State University and Utrecht University.
+I completed my PhD at the University of Sheffield with collaborative links with San Diego State University and Utrecht University.

 My current research is looking at peatland disturbance and restoration across Canada, with a focus on the impacts on vegetation communities and greenhouse gas fluxes.
 My previous research looked at linkages between vegetation communities and methane (CH4) emissions at multiple scales in Arctic tundra landscapes.

 Broadly, I am interested in identifying the key biotic and abiotic drivers of greenhouse gases, ecosystem processes and vegetation community change across northern latitude landscapes, incorporating field observations, laboratory analysis and remote sensing to gain better understanding of these impacts at multiple scales.

 I am also co-founder of PEAT – Peatland ECR Action Team Link here to website